makerdao/mips/MIP13/MIP13.md

 MIP13c4 subproposals must use the template located at **[MIP13c4-Subproposal-Template.md](MIP13c4-Subproposal-Template.md)**.
 This template is considered ratified if this MIP moves to Accepted status.

 ---

-### MIP13c5: Acceptance of Work Process
-MIP13c5 is a Process MIP component that allows MKR Governance to formally accept work done as the realisation of a declared intention and disburse any relevant bounties.
-Note that MIP13c5 subproposals are technical subproposals, they define executive code that transfers DAI from the Maker Protocol to the producer(s) of the accepted work.

-If work is accepted that fulfils a declared intention then:
-- The fulfilled declaration should be removed from the MIP13c2 list by a MIP Editor.
-- The fulfilled declarations subproposal status should be changed to 'fulfilled' by a MIP Editor.

-MIP13c5 subproposals have the following parameters:
--   **Feedback Period**: 4 full weeks
--   **Frozen Period**: 1 full week

-MIP13c5 subproposals must use the template located at **[MIP13c5-Subproposal-Template.md](MIP13c5-Subproposal-Template.md)**.
-This template is considered ratified if this MIP moves to Accepted status.
-The 'Proposed Executive Code' section of this template should be left unchanged by subproposal authors.

----

-### MIP13c6: Considerations for Bounty Hunters
-This component is included to provided guidance to Bounty Hunters that wish to fulfil declared intentions and recieve DAI as bounty.

-1. Payment is contingent on demonstrating to Maker Governance that the intention has been satisfied.
-2. Once the work has been completed, the party responsible for the work should submit a MIP13c5 subproposal to claim the bounty.
-3. Work with Maker Governance as much as possible for each step of the process, make sure that you have a full understanding of the intention described in the declaration of intent subproposal.
-4. If you are worried that a specific declaration of intent is confusing, ambiguous, or otherwise badly formed, please communicate this before starting work.
-5. If a declaration of intent is quite old, consider reaching out to Maker Governance to enquire as to whether it is still valid before starting work.
-This may prompt a new declaration of intent in the case intentions have changed.
-6. Due to the way the Governance Cycle operates, payment for completed bounties may be delayed for several months in the worst case.